anirudh-os/Notes/Ethical Hacking/NPTEL/Week-1/Layered Network Architecture.md

 - Its an optional layer

-- We can handle tasks like adding extra encryption or correct codes
+- We can handle tasks like adding extra encryption or correct the codes

 ### Application Layer